 Hanne is currently based in New York City where she has opened up a Sister School to the Jazz Factory, called Downtown Dance Factory.
 The whole Jazz Factory family wishes Hanne and her team the very best of luck with her new venture.

-Gemma Anderson, Martha Dixon, Charlotte Elliott, Claudia Harris, Maddy Harsanyi, Bronte Liddell, Libby Marrison, Chloe Parker, Alice Rapee, Emily Rich, Bella Snelson,
+Gemma Anderson, Martha Dixon, Charlotte Elliott, Claudia Harris, Maddy Harsanyi, Bronte Liddell, Chloe Parker, Lucy Rapee, Emily Rich, Bella Snelson,